amolnarfenton/Ruby/PLP4.md

 ```

 ###Exiting Loops And Other Stuff
-Sometime in your code you want to be able to exit out of a loop immediatly without going through the rest of the code this is where a break comes in.
+Sometimes in your code you want to be able to exit out of a loop immediatly without going through the rest of the code this is where a break comes in.
 A break terminates the most inner loop.
 An example of this is:
 ```
 for i in 0..5
   if i > 3 then